 Perhaps due to its proven simplicity and comparably easy access, walking for fitness is the most undervalued exercise format that exists.
-As a sweeping generalization, a lot of people view it as only being suitable as a route to fitness for the elderly or the very out of shape.
-How wrong this statement is – the health benefits of walking for exercise are bountiful at any age.
+Many people may view it as only being a suitable route to fitness for the elderly or the very out of shape.
+How wrong this statement is: The health benefits of walking for exercise are bountiful at any age.

 Health Benefits of Walking: Quick Facts

-On the health benefits of walking, both the American Heart Association and the American College of Sports Medicine recommend walking as an exercise that can improve a number of health measures.
+On the health benefits of walking, both the American Heart Association and the American College of Sports Medicine recommend walking as an exercise that can improve many health measures.
 Consider a few facts about the health befits of walking:

 - Race walkers can cover a mile in just over 5 minutes and a full marathon in around 3 hours.

-- Although over 40% of journeys in the U.S. are less than 2 miles, only 10% of these short trips are not made by car.
-These short trips offer a lot of opportunity for walking.
+- Although over 40% of journeys in the US are less than 2 miles, only 10% of these short trips are not made by car.
+These short trips offer a lot of opportunities for walking.

 - Walking a mile burns just as many calories as running, it just takes longer.